Securing funding to fuel growth for your small business can be complex. The local bank used to be the only choice for loans.

 Generally, long-term debt refers to any financial obligations that extend beyond a 12-month period or beyond the current business year or operating cycle.
 When your business is looking to expand or make a large investment, a long-term business loan is the way to go.
 Here are the pros and cons of long-term debt.

 Obviously, a longer term means you have more time to repay the loan.
 You’ll also be able to use the money for an extended period of time, putting your business in a much stronger financial position.
 Longer terms means payments are very low compared to a short-term loan.
-With a SmartBiz SBA loans, there is a 10 year term and no prepayment penalty.
-You can pay off the loan anytime.
+With a SmartBiz SBA loan, you can pay off the loan anytime.
 Low payments help you better manage cash flow.
 Additionally, long-term loans are an excellent way to refinance high-cost, short-term debt.
 Many SmartBiz customers have refinanced short-term debt and now have the funds needed for growth initiatives like hiring, increasing marketing and buying inventory in bulk to get a lower cost.

 - Qualification: An established business, strong finances and a good credit score are generally required to qualify for a longer-term loan.
 Better credit scores usually equal lower cost funds.

 - Requirements: Do you have an established business, steady income and a good credit score?
 If not, you might not qualify for a lower cost long-term loan.
-If credit scores are your problem, there are lots of resources out there to help you better manager your numbers.
+If credit scores are your problem, there are lots of resources out there to help you better manage your numbers.
 Search “credit scores” on this blog.
-We offer a wealth of information so you can understand your scores and work to improve them.
+We offer a wealth of information to help you understand your scores and work to improve them.

 If you’ve been in business two or more years and have strong credit scores you should strive to get a loan with long terms.
-A loan is a great way to save money and grow – And SmartBiz can help show you how to get an SBA loan.
-Create an account with SmartBiz Loans and you’ll discover in about 5 minutes if you’re qualified for a low-cost loan with a 10-year term.
-We conduct a “soft pull” of credit that won’t show up as an inquiry and your score won’t be impacted.
-As a bonus for our blog readers, receive $500 off of closing costs when you use the promo code “blog” when registering.
+A long-term loan is a great way to save money and grow, and SmartBiz can help show you how to get an SBA loan.